-If you are working for yourself abroad, you will have a different set of filing requirements.
+When you start a business overseas but you’re working for yourself, you will have a different set of filing requirements.
 You will need to file a Schedule C (Profit or Loss from Business) along with your US expat tax return.
 If you have no deductions, you could file the Schedule C-EZ, but most of the time you will have deductions to lessen your US expat tax liability.
-The filing threshold for the self-employed is so low that it would difficult not to exceed it!
-If you earn only $400 in a tax year you must file.
+The filing threshold for the self-employed is so low that it would be difficult not to exceed it!
+If you earn only $400 in a tax year, you must file.

 In addition to your standard filing requirements as noted above, you have other taxes to consider, such as self-employment taxes.
-In 2014, the self-employment tax rate is 15.3%, which includes 12.4% for Social Security and 2.9% for Medicare.
-The first $117,000 of income is subject to these taxes.
-If you are a high-income earner you may be subject to the new Medicare tax of .9%.
+For 2020, the self-employment tax rate is 15.3%, which includes 12.4% for Social Security and 2.9% for Medicare.
+The first $137,700 of income is subject to these taxes.
+If you are a high-income earner you may be subject to the new Medicare tax of 0.9%.
 It’s important to consult a tax professional if you are unsure about your specific filing requirements.

 3. Offshore Bank Account Reporting is Critical